The Croagh Patrick hike near the town of Westport, Ireland is one of the most popular and challenging climbs in the region.

 There’s a large car park at the trailhead where you’ll need to pay a small fee to park your vehicle.

 For my trip to Ireland we flew into Dublin and then immediately rented a car and drove to Westport on the first morning.
-If you’re planning to road trip Ireland like we did, this is one way to do it.
+If you’re planning to road trip Ireland for 10 days like we did, this is one way to do it.
 From there we planned a route that finished back with activities in Dublin for a few nights before we flew back out.

 If you’re still trying to nail down a rental car for your Ireland vacation, I’d advise against waiting until the last minute if you’re visiting during peak season.
 And be sure to use a rental car price comparison tool to ensure you get a good deal on your vehicle!